pyth-network/pyth-js/pyth-evm-price-pusher/README.md

 ## Running using a standalone price service (via docker-compose)

 EVM price pusher communicates with [Pyth price service][] to get the most recent price updates.
+Pyth price service listens to the
+Wormhole network to get latest price updates, and serves REST and websocket APIs for consumers to fetch the updates.
 Pyth hosts public endpoints for the price service; however, it is recommended to run it standalone to achieve more resiliency and scalability.

-This directory contains a sample testnet [docker compose file](./docker-compose.testnet.sample.yaml) that runs a price service, a spy, and an EVM price pusher together as a standalone service.
-Price service depends on a Wormhole spy service.
-A spy listens to the wormhole network and reports all Pyth-related wormhole messages to the price service.
+This directory contains a sample testnet [docker compose file](./docker-compose.testnet.sample.yaml) that runs a EVM price pusher and all of its dependencies, including a price service and a Wormhole spy.
+A price service depends on a Wormhole spy.
+A spy listens to the
+Wormhole network and reports all Pyth-related Wormhole messages to the price service.

 To run the services via docker-compose, please modify the sample docker-compose file to adjust the path to your mnemonic file, the path to your price configuration file, the EVM endpoint, and the Pyth contract address